n0ll4k/bahama-mama-telemetry/README.md

 Bahama Mama Telemetry aims to be a simple suspension telemetry system.
 Most of the parts shall be "off the shelf".

-In general it shall have a similar feature set as the BYB system, the only problem will be the sampling frequency.
-As 1000Hz seems to be a bit too much for a small microcontroller as used in this system.
+In general it shall have a similar feature set as the BYB system.

 First of all the goals or requirements of the system:
 1. The system shall read two position sensors via the ADC of the used microcontroller.